Oil Springs in Lambton County, Ontario — Central Canada

 Also see . . .

 1. Oil Springs, Ontario.
 Before the village was formed, the indigenous people already knew about the gum beds and used the sticky oil to waterproof their canoes.
-The place, originally called Black Creek, became the site of North America's first commercial oil well when asphalt producer James Miller Williams set out to dig a water well in 1858 and found free oil (Submitted on October 31, 2014, by Barry Swackhamer of Brentwood, California.)
+The place, originally called Black Creek, became the site of North America's first commercial oil well when (Submitted on October 31, 2014, by Barry Swackhamer of Brentwood, California.)

 2. Oil Museum of Canada - Lambton County Museums.
 The Oil Museum of Canada, in the Village of Oil Springs, preserves the site of the first commercial oil well in North America.
 Visitors from around the world come to learn the story of Canada’s Oil Pioneers – a unique and captivating era of history!
 (Submitted on October 31, 2014, by Barry Swackhamer of Brentwood, California.)

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on October 31, 2014, by Barry Swackhamer of Brentwood, California.
-This page has been viewed 365 times since then and 16 times this year.
+It was originally submitted on October 31, 2014, by Barry Swackhamer of Brentwood, California.
+This page has been viewed 427 times since then and 58 times this year.
 Photos: 1, 2, 3, 4, 5, 6, 7. submitted on October 31, 2014, by Barry Swackhamer of Brentwood, California. • Andrew Ruppenstein was the editor who published this page.